 Aiming to introduce the energy and harmonic complexity of bebop to an enlarged format, the big band recordings form a noteworthy part of the Dizzy Gillespie discography.

-Though by the 1950’s it was becoming harder and harder for many big bands to continue touring, Gillespie would persevere, and this 1957 recording of original composition ‘Birks Works’ (a reference to his full name John Birks ‘Dizzy’ Gillespie) finds the band on sparkling form.
+Though by the 1950’s it was becoming harder and harder for many big bands to continue touring, Gillespie would persevere.
+This 1957 recording of original composition ‘Birks Works’ (a reference to his full name John Birks ‘Dizzy’ Gillespie) finds the band on sparkling form, and a place on our favourite jazz trumpet albums of all time.

 Featuring the likes of Benny Golson, Lee Morgan and Wynton Kelly (all fine bandleaders in their own right), it’s a great example of Gillespie’s big band in its prime.